VarunAdhav/ToDo-List/README.md

 ->some time use https://ejs.co/#docs
 ->with some basic projects

-->Stacks Used: MongoDB , Express , EJS , CSS
+->Stacks Used: MongoDB , ExpressJS , EJS , CSS